 Cambrian Safaris (01974 261425 and 07773182001) provide excursions into the heart of the Cambrian Mountains in a Land Rover Discovery.
 You can enjoy the fantastic views, local history and wildlife without getting wet or exhausted!
 The tours are customised for you, picking you up from Ty Mari or Penroc.
 Your guide has extensive knowledge both of the area and of wildlife as well as knowing Welsh Hideaways and their owners.
 You can tour the places featured in the BBC series ‘Y Gwyll’ (Hinterland), discover yet more around and above Cwmystwyth and the Elan Valley and are sure to discover memorable places that are well off the beaten track.
 Prices vary according to the time taken and the distances covered.

 More leisurely progress through the countryside is offered by the Vale of Rheidol railway.
-Between mid-April and late October a renovated, early 20th century steam locomotive runs between Aberystwyth and the nearby village of Devil’s Bridge, covering the 12 mile trip in around an hour.
-The journey covers a height difference of over 600ft and affords superb views of the valley.
+Between mid-April and late October renovated, early 20th century steam locomotives run between Aberystwyth and the nearby village of Devil’s Bridge, covering the 12 mile trip in around an hour.
+The journey covers a height difference of over 650 ft and affords superb views of the valley.
 This is a ‘not to be missed’ outing for the whole family.
 You can also step off at recently renovated stations en route and enjoy superb walks.